MigSeabra/Converto-Matic/README.md

 ```
 ### How to Use the REST WebService

-Then the following endpoints are available for exchange-rates and money convertions:
+The following endpoints are available for exchange-rates and money convertions:

 Get exchange rate from currency A to currency B:
 ```